niaid/dsb/README.md

-library size distribution of the cells (orange) and background droplets (blue) used for normalization are highlighted below. \>67,000 negative droplets are used to estimate the ambient background for normalizing the 3,481 single cells. (code for similar plot - see FAQ)
+library size distribution of the cells (orange) and background droplets (blue) used for normalization are highlighted below. \>67,000 negative droplets are used to estimate the ambient background for normalizing the 3,481 single cells. (see FAQ for code to generate plot)
 <a href='https://mattpm.github.io/dsb'><img src='man/figures/library_size_10x_dsb_distribution.png' height="200"  /></a>

-### Step II: normalize the cell containing droplets with the DSBNormalizeProtein Function.
+### Step II: normalize protein data with the DSBNormalizeProtein Function.

 ``` r
 #normalize protein data for the cell containing droplets with the dsb method.